ailtonbsj/win-apps-auto/README.md

 1. Open the command terminal `cmd.exe` on windows in Administrator mode.
 1. Go to root folder of this project.
-1. Run `installForWin10x64.bat` or `installForWin7SP1x64.bat` and wait.
+1. Run `installWinXxXX.bat` and wait.
 1. Reboot your system.